PyconUK/2016.pyconuk.org/sessions/talks/taking-the-robot-out-of-mr-robot-or-why-tech-sucks-how-you-can-help-to-make-it-better.md

-title: Taking the robot out of Mr. Robot or: Why tech sucks & how you can help to make it better
+title: "Taking the robot out of Mr. Robot or: Why tech sucks & how you can help to make it better"
 subtitle:
 speaker: kerstin-kollmann
 ---